top of page

 Cognitive Behavioral Therapy (CBT)

-Female brains show more activity in areas like the limbic system, which governs emotions, making women more sensitive to stress, anxiety, and depression.
-Women also have stronger connections between emotional and cognitive brain regions, which can lead to increased rumination and overthinking.
-Cognitive Behavioral Therapy (CBT) helps by teaching women to challenge negative thoughts and reframe emotional responses.
-This process helps break the cycle of overthinking, leading to healthier thinking patterns and improved emotional well-being.
+Research shows that female brains exhibit higher activity in regions like the limbic system, which governs emotions, making women more sensitive to stress, anxiety, and depression.
+Women also have stronger connections between emotional and cognitive brain regions, which can contribute to rumination and overthinking.

 Tiny Green Plants